Securitybits-io/blog.securitybits.io/_posts/2019-12-11-beats-7-5-0-on-pfsense.md

 root@freebsd:~ #
 ```

 Now comes the compiling of beats.
-And for this chapter i actually want to give a very large kudos to [Jakommo](https://github.com/jakommo) who came up with it, but its too good not to have it drown in a [github issue.](https://github.com/elastic/beats/issues/1034#issuecomment-557276051)
+And for this chapter I actually want to give a very large kudos to [Jakommo](https://github.com/jakommo) who came up with it, but its too good not to have it drown in a [github issue.](https://github.com/elastic/beats/issues/1034#issuecomment-557276051)

 ## Package installation and Compilation